 What you have is the Democrats want this to be a do-over of the 2016 election.

-And by that I mean, although they're having private meetings and they're pulling every Democrat aside, and they are begging them, please stop.
+And by that, I mean, although they're having private meetings and they're pulling every Democrat aside and they are begging them, please stop.

-Please, Maxime Waters, stop saying impeach 45 women.
+Please, Maxine Waters, stop saying impeach 45.

 We know you mean it, and we're with you.

-Now, if you just stop for a minute, Think of where we are economically and where we were economically.
+Now, if you just stop for a minute, think of where we are economically and where we were economically.

-Think of where we are in foreign policy where we were.
+Think of where we are in foreign policy, where we were.

 This is day 501 of the Trump administration.

-And as the president point out, yeah, we we've got record low unemployment not seen in 50 years in this country.
+And as the president point out, yeah, we've got record low unemployment not seen in 50 years in this country.

 We've got record low unemployment in 14 states in this country.